 The concentration/recovery of residual medicinal substance from the column discharge stream comes second to the recovery of solvents with distillation technology.
 The traditional approach for facilitating higher recovery rates of the medicinal product is to use evaporation technology after the column.

-Contaminated solvents or mixtures of chemical compounds are heated using heat transfer media (thermal oil, hot water, steam) and brought to a boil using AlaquaInc Environmental’s solvent recycling equipment.
+Heat transfer media (thermal oil, hot water, steam) heat and bring contaminated solvents or mixtures of chemical compounds to a boil.
+AlaquaInc Environmental’s solvent recycling equipment.
 The gases that originate from the distillation process are then liquefied and cooled in the cooler by condensation.

 Thermal decomposition can occur during the distillation of critical chemical materials.
-The gentle method of vacuum distillation, which is done at low pressure, is used to avoid this, as well as to minimise energy demand (and thereby lower running costs) (vacuum).
+The gentle method of vacuum distillation, performed at low pressure, avoids this while also minimizing energy demand (and thereby lowering running costs). (vacuum).

-The boiling point of the liquids to be isolated is lowered as a result of the vacuum, as is the likelihood of foaming, and the components evaporate at a much lower temperature than at standard pressure.
+The vacuum lowers the boiling point of the liquids to be isolated, reduces the likelihood of foaming, and causes the components to evaporate at a much lower temperature than at standard pressure.